ReciprocalLatticeVector#

 ReciprocalLatticeVector.get_random_sample(...)

-Return a random sample of a given size in a flattened instance.
+Return a new flattened object from a random sample of a given size.

 ReciprocalLatticeVector.in_fundamental_sector([...])